Putana: Textual descriptions

 Death of Putana, miniature c.
 1725.

 Putana is defined as a yātudhānī at the beginning and the end of the Bhagavata Purana.
 Though the word yātudhānī is rarely used, yātudhāna - the masculine form - is frequently used in Hindu scriptures to mean an evil spirit.
 In the Rigveda, yātudhānas are to be killed, their bodies broken and their flesh eaten, just as Putana was treated.
 The Bhagavata Purana further tells of a gopi or milkmaid, narrating a hymn for protection from evil spirits including the Matrikas and Putana, even though Putana is dead.
 In another instance in the Purana, it is said that Putana and "her tribe" still had access to Krishna.
 Finally, the whole chapter is called "Deliverance of Putana", and not "Killing of Putana".
-Both incidences enforce the view that though Putana's mortal body is killed by Krishna, she lives on in the world as a spirit.
+These descriptions enforce the view that though Putana's mortal body is killed by Krishna, she lives on in the world as a spirit.

-In the Hindu epic Mahabharata, when mentioned with the Matrikas (Mothers) and the war-god Skanda, Putana is mentioned as a protectress rakshasi, a Grahini (female seizer), as well as a Matrika and Yogini.
+In the Hindu epic Mahabharata, when mentioned with the Matrikas and the war-god Skanda, Putana is mentioned as a protectress rakshasi, a Grahini, as well as a Matrika and Yogini.
 In the Harivamsa, an appendix to the epic, she is listed as a Grahini, with a prayer to protect the child at the end.
 In the Agni Purana, she is mentioned as a Grahini and also a Yogini.